ngfblog/parcelbeacon/README.md

 - Source selection with a replaceable preset list and custom text entry
 - Direct link to the Ship24 shipment dashboard
 - Optional local product images with metadata removal and resizing
+- Optional product-page URL on each shipment, editable later and linked from its card and detail page
+- Hebrew labels and translations for common Track123, Cainiao, and FedEx tracking events, including repeated provider messages
-- Hebrew tracking descriptions and Israel-local date formatting
+- Larger status text on compact cards and Israel-local date formatting
 - Clear detected courier display
 - Archive and restore workflow
 - Permanent shipment deletion with browser confirmation